digital-asset/daml/docs/source/daml/intro/3_Data.rst

 Instead of calling ``queryContractId`` to get the contract arguments associated with a given contract identifier, use ``queryContractKey``. ``queryContractKey`` takes a value of type ``AccountKey`` and returns an optional tuple.
 In this case, that optional tuple is of type ``Optional (ContractId Account, Account)``.
 After archiving the old account (to change the phone number), you can still fetch the account using the existing, unmodified ``balance``.
 Where the ``ContractId Account`` is different for the new account, the ``AccountKey`` is the same.

-Notice that when calling ``queryContractKey`` a single key type could be used as the key for multiple templates.
+When calling ``queryContractKey`` a single key type could be used as the key for multiple templates.
 Consequently, you need to tell the compiler what type of contract the key is referencing.
-You do that with a type annotation on the returned value.
+You can do that with a type annotation on the returned value.

 Next Up